DavidBenko/Solutions-Project-Design-Guide/coffeescript-style.md

 Conditionals
 ---------
 Conditionals should use the positive case if possible when using an `else` body.
 If there is no `else` body, it is fine to use the negative case.
-Prefer `unless` over `if not`.

 **Preferred:**
 ```coffeescript